seyacat/MapDB/README.md

 MapDB: Main class, contains all the structure and data
 * constructor(config): config can contain tables structure, look example below
+* get(name): return table by name
-* Tables: contains Map of Tables.
+* tables: contains Map of Tables.
 * createTable(name, options): create new table

 Table: Contains the records and settings of a collection of objects.